mobakr22/terraform-project/README.md

-# Terraform Final Task ITI
+# 2-Tier APP via Terraform
 This repository contains the Terraform code to deploy small example of infrastructure on AWS.
 It includes creating a VPC with one public and one private subnets, launching EC2 instances in the public and private subnets, and creating S3 bucket , route table and internet Gateway .

 ## AWS Architecture